 Yes.
 All 3 of Detroit casinos offer sports betting, complete with kiosks, in-person betting windows, and comfy lounge seating where you can enjoy a drink while you root for your favorite team.
-Tribal casinos have even more options, with 8 Michigan casinos on tribal lands taking sports bets, both self-service and in-person window service.
+Tribal casinos have even more options, with almost a dozen Michigan casinos on tribal lands taking sports bets.
+Players can place bets both at self-service betting kiosks and in-person window service.

 The minimum gambling age varies from casino to casino.
 It ranges from 18 to 21 years of age.
 Tribal casinos in Michigan allow 18+ while commercial Detroit casinos are 21+.

 Smoke-free laws in Michigan allow smoking in casinos that were opened before 2010.
 Although some casinos are voluntarily smoke-free, you may want to check with the individual facility.
-During the phased-in re-opening of casinos post-COVID-19, the government banned smoking in all casinos.
+Due to COVID-19 health and safety restrictions, the government banned smoking in all casinos during 2020.
 It is anticipated this will be a temporary measure.